art | architecture | design | digital | gallery | illustration | music | painting | photography | sculpture | video

 The hermaphrodite

 Also Yeats seems to be ridden by the desire to smooth away every difference between the swan and Leda.
 The metamorphosis of the loving couple into a couple of birds is an old dream of Yeats’.
-Does he not sing in 'The white birds': ‘For I would we were changed to white birds on the wandering foam: I and you!’
+Does he not sing in 'The white birds':

 With Yeats, the smoothing away of the difference between man and animal seems to encompass the smoothing away of the difference between man and woman.
 An obvious solution is their metamorphosis into a swan.
 It is rather impossible to tell a male swan from a female: both share a virginal front.
 And that sheds a new light on the fact that it is Zeus that presses Leda’s breast against his: ‘he holds her helpless breast upon his breast’.
 On the Hellenistic relief Zeus does not press Leda’s breast against his breast but Leda’s face.
 And this is also the case in a former version of the first quatrain: